Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 Then by \ref{item:maximal:eliminate:ell} of \cref{def:maximal:grabbability}, no number $x\ge l$ is ever eliminated by any $\Left{\gamma}{\alpha}$ extending~$\alpha^-$ (indeed, whether it is an element of $\outside{A}$ or not).
-By induction on the priority of children~$\beta$ of~$\alpha^-$ which lie to the left of~$\alpha$, we show that~$\beta$ pulls only finitely many $x\in \outside{A}$.
+By induction (from left to right) on the children~$\beta$ of~$\alpha^-$ which lie to the left of~$\alpha$, we show that~$\beta$ pulls only finitely many $x\in \outside{A}$.
 Suppose that this is true for all $\Left{\gamma}{\beta}$.
-Then after some stage, every ball $x\notin A$ which is pulled by~$\beta$ is not pulled by a node to the left of~$\beta$, and is not eliminated by any descendant of~$\beta$, and so is an element of~$\Y{\beta}$.
+Then after some stage, every ball $x\notin A$ which is pulled by~$\beta$, is not later pulled by a node to the left of~$\beta$, and is not eliminated by any descendant of~$\beta$, and so is an element of~$\Y{\beta}$.
 So if~$\beta$ pulls infinitely many $x\in \outside{A}$, then~$\Y\beta$ is infinite.
 But then, $|\Y{\beta}{s}|\ge l$ for all but finitely many stages~$s$.
 By \ref{item:maximal:grab:hungry} of \cref{def:maximal:grabbability}, at such stages, $\beta$ pulls no balls, a contradiction. \end{proof}

 As a result: